 - Domain Name – A domain name is your website’s address, like www.blogtyrant.com.

 - Web Hosting – A web hosting service is where your website files are stored.

 - SSL Certificate – This enables you to securely accept online payments.

-- Membership Plugin – A WordPress membership plugin lets you easily convert your existing website into a membership site.
+- Membership Software – Membership software, like a WordPress membership plugin, lets you easily convert your existing website into a membership site.

 Step 1: Set up a WordPress Site